aashish-thapa/aashish-thapa/README.md

 # 💫 About Me:
-👋 Hi, I'm Aashish Thaoa
+👋 Hi, I'm Aashish Thapa

 🔭 Currently working on: